History of the Jews in Morocco: Under Moulay Rashid and Moulay Ismail

-After 1700 Fez no longer attracted as many Jews as in the previous centuries, while others still continued to arrive, other retained residence in Fez, while spend their time elsewhere.
+After 1700 Fez no longer attracted as many Jews as in the previous centuries, while others still continued to arrive, other retained residence in Fez, while spending their time elsewhere.

 In 1703 a controversy happened between the Jews of Chaouya residing in Fez to the rest of the Jewish community.
 They demanded from their communal leaders that the governmental taxes will be assessed for them separately.
 Furthermore, they had a bad relations with the rest of the community, and tried to form separate agreements with the government.
 Those two events, did not passed on eventually.

 The two communities, those who came from Spain (megorashim) and the locals, finally melded together.
 Arabic was the main language, while unique Spanish rituals were kept and practiced.
 The number of the community members fluctuated through the following years.
 There were times of relative peace and times of epidemics and different crises.
 For example, in 1723 an extended drought transformed the mellah into a ghost town as many Jews escaped and abandoned the area.
-"The houses of the rich are empty, their inhabitants have disappeared, the gates of the courtyards are closed, weeds grow up and robbers enter, stealing the doors and the beds.
+"The houses of the rich are empty, their inhabitants have disappeared, the gates of the courtyards are closed, weeds grow and robbers enter, stealing the doors and the beds.
 Many houses have been demolished, their stones and rafters taken away....
 Most of the streets of the mellah are deserted."
 Hunger took the lives of more than 2000 people and 1,000 more converted from Judaism.